-Owners and operators must ensure that:
+Owners and operators shall ensure that:

-- (1) UST system services are performed by or under the direct supervision375 of a service provider who is certified to perform the services in accordance with WAC 173-360A-0920 and 173-360A-0930; - UST system services are performed in accordance with the requirements of this chapter and any other legally applicable requirements; - (3) UST system services are reported in accordance with WAC 173-360A-0230(3); and - (4) Records of UST system services are maintained in accordance with WAC 173-360A-0240(1).
+- (1) UST system services are performed by or under the direct supervision of a service provider who is certified to perform the services in accordance with WAC 173-360A-0920 and 173-360A-0930; - (2) UST system services are performed in accordance with the requirements of this chapter and any other legally applicable requirements; - (3) UST system services are reported in accordance with WAC 173-360A-0230(3); and - (4) Records of UST system services are maintained in accordance with WAC 173-360A-0240(1).

-375 Clarified that UST system services must be performed by or under the direct supervision of a service provider.
+&lt;sup>376 Clarified that UST system services must be performed by or under the direct supervision of a service provider.
 Made clarification throughout rule.